mark5udacity/CarND-Vehicle-Detection/WriteUp.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.
 Since my code is really in flux still, I'll try to avid using line-numbers.
 I renamed the single_img_features method frm the lecture videos as that was the initial place I had HOG feature extraction (and spatial binning) working.
 However, upon following the lecture notes, I proceeded to use the extract HOG-once trick, even though I noticed a small degredation on the smaller subset of images I tested against.

-  I renamed the original hog feature to be mcv_init_single_img_features, searching for that will bring you to what you seek.
+  I renamed the original hog feature to be `mcv_init_single_img_features`, searching for that will bring you to what you seek.
   A method called process_movie_image contains the approach used in the video,

 The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).